arkadi81/musical_rudiments/README.md

 ## Task list
 * [ ] Introduce a new server backbone which will allow for templating and server/client side routing
+	* server requirements: For the time being, has to be able to run on testing / deployment server
+	* has to support crud access (MySQL works just fine)
 * [ ] design and implement CRUD database support which will allow non identifiable information saving, such as state save for tests in progress
-* Incorporate / revisit authentication for testing purposes, and session managment on the new backbone
+* [ ] Incorporate / revisit authentication for testing purposes, and session managment on the new backbone
-* verify access rights on all server endpoints
+* [ ] verify access rights on all server endpoints
 * [ ] Implement admin front end board to allow for tweaking and saving preferences and preference schemes
 * [ ] Incorporate CRUD database API which will allow non identifiable information saving, such as state save for tests in progress
 * [ ] allow for saving of test results and bulk view/download of results as zip of individual tests or xlsx / csv of results